internetofwater/nldi-crawler/README.md

 [![Spotless Check](https://github.com/internetofwater/nldi-crawler/actions/workflows/spotless.yml/badge.svg)](https://github.com/internetofwater/nldi-crawler/actions/workflows/spotless.yml)
 [![codecov](https://codecov.io/gh/internetofwater/nldi-crawler/branch/master/graph/badge.svg)](https://codecov.io/gh/internetofwater/nldi-crawler)

-The Crawler is used to ingest event data and link it to the network.
-The only requirement is that the source system is able to provide GeoJSON via a web request.
-A database table (`nldi_data.crawler_source`) contains metadata about the GeoJSON.
-We can link events to the network via latitude/longitude coordinates or NHDPlus reach and measure.
+The Crawler is used to ingest data and link it to the network if it is not already.
+The only requirement is that the source system is able to provide GeoJSON via a web request with necessary attributes.
+A database table (`nldi_data.crawler_source`) contains metadata about the
+GeoJSON.
+We can link data to the network via latitude/longitude coordinates or NHDPlus reachcode and measure.

 ## Table of Contents